simplesamlphp/governance/docs/SimpleSAMLphp Strategy.md

 known to be used in other sectors such as government, health, NGOs and commercial organisations.

-<span id="anchor-7"></span>SimpleSAMLphp Strategy
+# SimpleSAMLphp Strategy

 The SimpleSAMLphp software project strategy is to:

-- ensure continued support, maintenance, and further development of the SimpleSAMLphp software with features sufficiently relevant to ensure the product is and remains relevant for its target groups;
+- ensure continued support, maintenance, and further development of the
+  > SimpleSAMLphp software with features sufficiently relevant to ensure
+  > the product is and remains relevant for its target groups;

-- maintain architecture that enables interoperable core that is extensible with community contributions in a modular fashion;
+- maintain architecture that enables interoperable core that is
+  > extensible with community contributions in a modular fashion;

-- be a well-maintained, secure, well-documented product that is easy to install, integrate and operate;
+- be a well-maintained, secure, well-documented product that is easy to
+  > install, integrate and operate;

-- keep up-to-date to modern standards, existing features, technology and project infrastructure;
+- keep up-to-date to modern standards, existing features, technology and
+  > project infrastructure;

-- have the ability to absorb community contributions and address community reported issues effectively and timely, while keeping it easy for maintenance;
+- have the ability to absorb community contributions and address
+  > community reported issues effectively and timely, while keeping it
+  > easy for maintenance;

-- have a level of community-management activity that is adequate to ensure that key community members retain a sense of affiliation and solidarity with the project;
+- have a level of community-management activity that is adequate to
+  > ensure that key community members retain a sense of affiliation and
+  > solidarity with the project;

 - raise funds sufficient to accomplish the previous goals.

-<span id="anchor-8"></span>Operational approach
+# Operational approach

 To support our strategic aim of continuous software production and community development, long-term engagements for key roles are preferred.
 Currently identified key roles are:

-- Lead Maintainer - Manages the SSP project in close collaboration with the developer community.
-Maintains and develops code as well as handling community contributions.
+- Lead Maintainer - Manages the SSP project in close collaboration with
+  > the developer community.
+Maintains and develops code as well as
+  > handling community contributions.

-- Lead Communications - Manages general communications and outreach on behalf of the SSP project, including the web presence (website, blog updates, use case stories, etc).
-Organizes in-person and/or virtual SSP project meetings, including hackathons and gatherings at conferences and similar.
+- Lead Communications - Manages general communications and outreach on
+  > behalf of the SSP project, including the web presence (website, blog
+  > updates, use case stories, etc).
+Organizes in-person and/or virtual
+  > SSP project meetings, including hackathons and gatherings at
+  > conferences and similar.

 Short term engagements may be used for specific, not continuously occurring tasks that typically are well (enough) standardised to capture